webexpoprague/content/output/sessions-data.md

 ## Talk Description

-Markéta will guide you through designing flows where usability goes beyond making things “easier” — it becomes a critical element of security.
-Using examples from the crypto world, you’ll learn how to navigate complex flows and make new concepts accessible to newcomers.
-Join Markéta to explore how to tackle these challenges with a content-first design, map educational goals, and use user drop-off strategically to focus on those ready for the next step.
+Markéta will guide you through a case study where usability goes beyond simply making things “easier”—it becomes a critical element of security.
+Join her to explore how to address these challenges with a content-first design approach, map educational goals, and strategically leverage user drop-off to focus on those ready to take the next step.
+Through a detailed look at the design process for one of the trickiest features she’s encountered, you’ll learn how to navigate complex flows and guide users with confidence.